Reading Time: 8 minutes

 Because marriage is hard, it only makes sense to do everything we can to set ourselves up for success, and to control what we can control.

-Man and wife in bed fully clothed How Quitting Porn Helped My Marriage
+Man and wife in bed fully clothed How Quitting Porn Helped My Marriage Why is my husband watching porn

 Why listen to me?
 Thankfully, I’ve been free from porn 8 years and counting.